We are delighted to announce that planning permission was granted for 242 low cost homes at Coldean Lane on 23 March 2020.

 The new homes will be built on council-owned land to the east of Coldean Lane.
 The site has been identified as suitable for the development of housing in the City Plan.

-The homes will be a mix of one, two and three bedroom flats in six and seven storey buildings, making the best use of the sloping 3.3 hectare site.
+The homes will be a mix of one, two and three bedroom flats in six blocks of five, six and seven storey buildings, making the best use of the sloping 3.3 hectare site.
 There will also be a number of wheelchair accessible homes on the ground floor.

 Half of the new homes will be available for rent to people on the council’s joint housing register, with the other half to buy available as shared ownership homes.

 Listening to residents

 Homes for Brighton & Hove held two rounds of consultation with local residents over the summer of 2018 before finalising the plans.